pandrey-fr/ac2art/ac2art/networks/dnn_api_doc.md

-[Basic API]
+### The NeuralNetwork API

+#### Basic user-oriented API

+This section presents the public methods inherited from the `NeuralNetwork` class that should be used to build, train, use and save models.

-* Initialization and layers configuration (Basic API, 1/3)
+**Initialization: layers configuration and data shape (Basic API, 1/3)**

-- An `__init__` method allows the user to fully configure the network's architecture and specificities, noticeably through the `layers_config` argument presented below.
-The `__init__` is further discussed in the "Network building" section.

-- The `layers_config` argument used at the initialization step fully specifies the network's hidden layers stack, and should do so in any subclass.
-Subclasses should in turn specify the readout layer, the algorithm generating a prediction out of it and the training function(s) used to fit the model.
+Parameters of the instanciation method inherited from NeuralNetwork (then enhanced to suit the specificities of the various models) make the networks' input shape, stack of hidden layers and output shape fully modular.

+- The `input_shape` parameter is two-fold: its sets up the input vectors' dimension, but also allows to make the network suitable for batch learning.
+To compute batches of 1-D input vectors, set up the argument to `(None, input_length)`.
+Note that his also allows to process single time series of input vectors.
+To process such time series by batches of free size, concatenating series of variable length, set up the argument to `(None, None, input_length)`.

+    _Note that batching the inputs is done by the model: passing a sequence (list, array, tuple...) of 2-D arrays is sufficient._

-- The structure of `layers_config` is rather straight-forward: it consists of a list of tuples, each of which specifies a layer of the network, ordered from input to readout and stacked on top of each other.
+- The `layers_config` argument fully specifies the network's hidden layers stack.
+The structure of `layers_config` is rather straight-forward: it consists of a list of tuples, each of which specifies a layer of the network, ordered from input to readout and stacked on top of each other.
 These layers may either be an actual neural layer, a stack of RNN layers or a signal filtering process.
 Each layer is